jackyreaps/QD-TER-Human-Medium/README.md

 ---

-Changes made from the previous version:
+What was wrong and what changed

-Fix What changed
+Issue Fix
-Acronym "Quantum Discrete-Temporal Eigenfunction Resonance" → "Quantum Dilation of Time Emergent Reality" Retrocausal bridge Removed the "(discrete cascade, pre-temporal symmetry operations, retrocausal bridge)" mention in the "What This Repository Is" section
+Acronym in header said "Quantum Discrete-Temporal Eigenfunction Resonance" Corrected to "Quantum Dilation of Time Emergent Reality"
-Status Updated from "v6.0–v8.0" and "three-part" to "v6.0–v9.0" and "four-part" Foundation suite Added the v1.0–v5.0 foundational suite as the first row in the additive structure table, referenced in reading order
+Status line said "v6.0–v8.0" and "three-part structure is complete" Updated to "v6.0–v9.0" and "four-part additive structure is complete"
-Repository structure Updated to reflect the actual v9.0 folder, Theory/ and Docs/ layers, the Frame/ folder, and the new source modules
+"Retrocausal bridge" mentioned in "What This Repository Is" Removed Foundation suite (v1.0–v5.0) was not listed Added as the substrate layer in the additive structure table Repository structure did not reflect v9.0 folders, Theory/, Docs/, Frame/, or new source modules Fully rebuilt to match the actual repo
-File explanations Added explanations for the v9.0 Theory files, the v9.0 Docs companions, the Frame, and the new source modules
+File explanations only covered v6.0–v8.0 era Added explanations for all v9.0 Theory files, Docs companions, the Frame, and the three new source modules
-Quick start Updated imports to include the new modules Concepts Added v9.0 concepts (8-channel, sustained-condition, hypergraph coordination, EEG gate) Falsification Added the v9.0 test categories
+Quick Start imports were outdated Updated to include the new modules Core Concepts table lacked v9.0 concepts Added 8-channel, sustained-condition, hypergraph coordination, EEG gate, pedological relation
-Citation Updated from v6.0–v8.0 to v6.0–v9.0
+Falsification section lacked v9.0 test categories Added endocrine-chromatin and collective protocols Citation said v6.0–v8.0 Updated to v6.0–v9.0